-- Plan for the close-out of the project's monitoring and client feedback mechanism activities and present its timeline and any issues at the Project Close Meeting. - 2 Support the appraisal of MEAL project staffing and possible transitions to new responsibilities including the termination of contracts as required. - Support the review of the project technology assets and its redeployment to other projects. - When partnering, this practice should be incorporated into the PEERS partner project closure process.
+Guidance Guidance Review and wrap up the project Specific reactive and proactive feedback mechanisms.
+Support the appraisal of MEAL project staffing and possible transitions to new responsibilities including the termination of contracts as required.
+Support the review of the project technology assets and its redeployment to other projects.
+When partnering, this practice should be incorporated into the PEERS partner project closure process.